kbjiang/02_study/01-Course-study/Probability-and-Statistics/mit1805-2022/Note.md

 1. PSet 10, Problem 5.
 	1. part (b).
 Good example where low prior balance out $\mu$ inside 95% CI.
 This is why CI along cannot tell you how likely a hypothesis is.
 	2. part (c).
 Good conceptual questions.

+## Class 24: Bootstrap Confidence intervals
+1. percentile vs basic
+	1. use of quantile and critical value
+	2. former is more accurate.
+See R Studio 10, problem 1.

 ## References
 1. Very good lectures on statistics: https://www.tilestats.com/